chef/automate/dev-docs/adding-data/adding_test_data.md

     runs the above command with the following easy default options: `-N50 -D10 -M1 -T500`
 1. `load_compliance_reports`

-    will send the reports located in `components/compliance-service/test-data/audit-reports` to your dev enironment. these reports are populated with fields such as chef_server, organization, policy_name. these reports are especially useful when you need to test searchbar functionality for multiple search fields or resource scoped access ingest match rules.
+    will send the reports located in `components/compliance-service/test-data/audit-reports` to your dev environment. these reports are populated with fields such as chef_server, organization, policy_name. these reports are especially useful when you need to test search bar functionality for multiple search fields or resource scoped access ingest match rules.

 ## Adding nodes to populate the nodes and scan jobs pages